 5. Plan for a budget-friendly meal.

 Thought you'd take a trip to Pandora and have to settle for normal theme park food?
 Think again.
-This section of Disney's Animal Kingdom has one quick-service restaurant, Satu'li Canteen, serving breakfast, lunch, and dinner.
-For those sticking to a budget, the good news is that the restaurant is on the dining plan and entrees here are all $15 and under -- plus, they're served with real dishware and utensils.
-For breakfast, dig into items like oatmeal with bourbon-soaked raisins ($7.49) or pork hash with chorizo ($8.99).
-For lunch and dinner, choose from dishes like rice bowls served with beef, chicken, fish, or tofu alongside veggie slaw and boba balls (from $11.49).
-Top the meal off with one of Satu'li's two specialty desserts; our favorite is the blueberry cream cheese mousse with passion fruit curd ($5.29).
+This section of Disney's Animal Kingdom has one quick-service restaurant, Satu'li Canteen, serving lunch and dinner.
+Entrees here are all $18 and under – plus, they're served with real dishware and utensils.
+For lunch and dinner, choose from dishes like rice bowls served with beef, chicken, fish, or tofu alongside veggie slaw and boba balls (from $12.99).
+Top the meal off with one of Satu'li's two specialty desserts; our favorite is the blueberry cream cheese mousse with passion fruit curd ($5.79).

 6. Save time with mobile food ordering.